 Let’s have fun creating intricate blocks with stripes!

 The fabric I used for this tutorial is a heavy cotton canvas from Ikea.
-My recent obsession is making bags and this is a nice fabric for bags.
+It is great for sewing bags or pillow covers.

 So, what can we do with these fabrics ?
 Let’s see…

 Cut a square then cut it on both diagonals.

 From two squares we can make two blocks like these ones:

 Using 2 green squares and 2 red squares,

 from half of the triangles, we can make these 2 blocks:

 or these ones:

 and using the other half ( see the placement of the white stripes on these triangles)

 we can make one of these three blocks (hard to choose the favorite, right?).